singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 {% include math.html math_code="$RSS = \displaystyle \sum_{j=1}^{J} \sum_{i \epsilon R_j} (y_i - \widehat{y}_{R_j})^ {2}$" %}

 {% include math.html math_code="$and\ \widehat{y}_{R_j}\ is\ mean\ value\ of\ training\ observations\ in\ Jth\ box.$" %}

+Let's try to understand it using the `hitter's dataset`.

+First we plot the whole dataset onto a plan.
+For simplicity let's consider that all the points are confined in a rectangle.

+In regression trees, at each point we have to predict two values.

+1. Value of the branch feature (node).
+2. The cutoff value at which the reduction in RSS is minimum.

+While working on the hitter's dataset, we found that `Age` was dividing the region in a better way.
+So, the branch feature(root node) that we chose was `Age`.
+Also, we found that the cutoff value of 4.5 years was giving optimal results.

+We will apply the recursion and apply the same steps again.
+Since, we now have two regions, `R1` with salaries of `hitters` with experience < 4.5 years and `R2` with experience >= 4.5 years.

+We now chose from these two available regions and try to divide them.
+The only other available feature is `number of hits`.
+We found that there is clear distinction between the salaries of hitters hitting `117+` hits last year in region `R2`.

+Finally, we chose to leave the `R1` as it is as there was no clear advantage of dividing it further.

+This is what our Regression tree will look like.

+{% include lazyload.html image_src="https://i.ibb.co/7bsbNKn/Screenshot-2020-04-04-at-5-27-27-PM.png" image_alt="Regression Tree for hitters dataset" image_title="Regression Tree for hitters dataset" %}

+Here the leaf nodes show the mean salary of all the hitters in the given region.

+On the same lines the region partition will look something like this.

+{% include lazyload.html image_src="https://i.ibb.co/YfFCHDd/Screenshot-2020-04-04-at-6-37-55-PM.png" image_alt="Region partition for regression tree" image_title="Region partition for regression tree" %}

+Mathematically,

+In **recursive binary splitting**, we first select the predictor `Xj` and the cutoff value `S` such that,

+{% include math.html math_code="$and\ \widehat{y}_{R_j}\ is\ mean\ value\ of\ training\ observations\ in\ Jth\ box.$" %}